 The second spot to be careful: When you’re adding the milk to the paste.
 Again, do it as slowly as you can.
 The first ~150-250 ml are the hardest as when you add the milk the “cooked” paste re-hydrates and looks like it’s going to go lumpy, but as long as you keep stirring until all the rice milk has been absorbed before adding the next 50 mls, you’ll be cool.

-Alternative tip: If you’re wondering how it works with other milk alternatives, I’ve done a little experiment in the book bonuses that come with our books.
+Alternative tip: If you’re wondering how it works with other milk alternatives, I’ve done a little experiment here.
 Basically, different milks can affect the colour, flavour and opacity of the sauce (eg. how “solid white” the sauce looks) and some milk alternatives work better than others but it’s going to depend on what your particular dietary needs are.
 You can also use a commercial rice milk, but be sure to check the labels to make sure they’re suitable for the person you are cooking for.

 Also if you’re using a low fat, low protein milk alternative eg. plain rice milk – made with just rice and no sunflower seeds, you might find that the olive oil comes out of solution and floats on top when you’re adding the milk in step 2.
 This is partly because the sunflower seeds have a bit of an emulsifying effect which help to keep the watery milky part and the fatty olive oil part better combined.